BastianTeufel-GTR/gtr-faq-quartz/content/ProfDia(F) Fanuc/Common Setup Issues.md

 tags:
 ---

-# Collection of Issues while running the ProfDia setup

 ### Q: I get the Error on successive palpations

 This means that while touching on the **same** spot on the mandrel for 3 times, the deviation from probing to probing is **>3µm**